arangodb-foxx/grafana-connector/README.md

 ### Grafana Variables

-While the above approach let you define the collection to use when setting the query in Grafana, there is also a different solution.
+While the above approaches let you define the collection to use when setting the query in Grafana, there is also a different solution.
 Grafana allows for variables to be defined that the user can select in the dashboard.

 ![JSON configuration dialog](./images/variables-grafana.png)